dadaatom/BetterConsole/README.md

 console.WriteLine("This will also appear green!", ConsoleColor.Green);
 ```
 ## Loading Bars
+Loading bars are useful for displaying the execution progress of your code.
+<details><summary>Show Code Example</summary>
-Let's now create a loading bar to display the execution process of our program.
+Let's create a loading bar to display the execution process of our program.
 Whilst optional, I am going to select different style options below.
 ```csharp
 LoadingBarStyle style = new LoadingBarStyle("-", "~", "<", ">");
 ```